Maxine Beneba Clarke, Beautiful changelings (#BookReview)

 They remind me of Jane Austen’s Anne Elliot in Persuasion who will brook no arguments against women based on books and writing, because “Men have had every advantage of us in telling their own story … the pen has been in their hands”.

 Talking men, not all poems are negative about them.
 The poem, “men, in the effort”, concludes the “to have become” section.
-In a jaunty rhythm that offers a more than passing nod to Dr Seuss, she acknowledges the men – the “male-allies, male good-guys”, the “cause-of-sister men / love mister-men”, “rights-to-choose men / in jimmy choos men” – all the men of all types, “saying, we’re in“.
+In a jaunty rhythm that offers a more than passing nod to Dr Seuss, she acknowledges the men – the “male-allies, male good-guys”, the “cause-of-sister men / love mister-men”, “rights-to-choose men / in jimmy choos men” – all the men, whoever they are, “saying, we’re in“.

 Not all the poems spoke to me equally, but that is more likely to be about where I am on the journey than about the poems themselves.